 In the June quarter 2022, over two-thirds (70.6%) of SA2s recorded an unemployment rate of less than 5%, while 4.8% of SA2s recorded an unemployment rate of 10% or more.

 Small Area Labour Markets: Distribution of SA2s by unemployment rate

-- For example, the March quarter 2022 smoothed estimates reflect one quarter of generally robust labour market activity (with only occasional and limited lockdowns), one quarter where there was a sharp downturn in the labour market (due to the Delta outbreak) and two quarters of strong improvement in labour market conditions (as lockdowns ended and travel and trading restrictions eased).
+- For example, the June quarter 2022 smoothed estimates reflect one quarter where there was a sharp downturn in the labour market (due to the Delta outbreak) and 3 quarters of significantly stronger labour market conditions (as lockdowns ended and travel and trading restrictions eased).

 Given both the large number of people who left the labour force at different times during the pandemic, and the lag from the smoothing process, care should be exercised when interpreting SALM data from the June quarter 2020 onwards.

 Recent changes to mutual obligation requirements in some areas